2005 CE - 2022 CE

 Avoid or limit pesticide use.

-Plant a pollinator garden or build a bee box.
+Plant native flowers or create bee habitat—such as a pollinator garden or bee box.

 1. Levy S. (2006).
 The Vanishing Bee.
 NRDC: OnEarth.
 Retrieved here.